bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 as the backed up VM.

 When omitting the **vm_name** Parameter, the VM name will be taken from the backed up metadata and the plugin will restore to the same VM if it still exists.

-For restoring to an existing VM, the options **overwirte=yes** must be added to the Plugin Options to prevent from accidentally overwriting existing VMs.
-Only powered off VMs can be overwritten.
+When restoring disks of an existing VM, the option **overwrite=yes** must be explictly passed to force overwriting.
+To prevent from accidentally overwriting an existing VM, the plugin will return an error message if this option is not passed.

 .. _oVirtPlugin-restore-to-local-image